Careers in Crime & Salary Reviews

 At this stage many years ago I used to get quite excited.
 Afterall, this is a high calibre candidate looking for work, and someone with considerable talent.
 However, as I have become more hardened to the job, I now ask two questions.

-1. Have you heard of the Legal Services Commission and Carter?
+1. Have you heard of the Legal Services Commission?

 2. What do you consider a reasonable salary to live off?